 In connection with the resignation of John Fowler from his role as Chief Executive Officer, the Company and Mr. Fowler entered into a Separation and Consulting Agreement, effective as of November 7, 2023 (the "Fowler Agreement"), pursuant to which Mr. Fowler provides consulting services to the Company at a rate of \$5,000 per month for one year ending November 7, 2024.
-Pursuant to the Fowler Agreement, the Company recognized \$15,000 and \$45,000 of compensation expense within general and administrative expenses in the Condensed Consolidated Statement of Operations during the three and nine months ended September 30, 2024, respectively.
+Pursuant to the Fowler Agreement, the Company recognized \$15,000 of compensation expense within general and administrative expenses in the Condensed Consolidated Statement of Operations during the three months ended March 31, 2024.